 Gus’s Fried Chicken is popularly known as Memphis’ most famous fried chicken.
 Founded in the small town of Mason, Tennessee, Gus’s deliciously crunchy and spicy chicken has been featured on several Food Channel shows, and for good reason.

-For me, the real gem here is Uncle Lou’s.
-Boasting its own features on the Food Network and Southern Living, Uncle Lou’s Fried Chicken is a little off the beaten path from downtown, but it will be worth your drive.
+For me, the real gem in Memphis is Uncle Lou’s.
+Boasting its own features on the Food Network and Southern Living, Uncle Lou’s Fried Chicken is a little off the beaten path from downtown, but it will be SO worth your drive.

 Homestyle, mild, or spiced up with their famous “Sweet Spicy Love” sauce, each piece of fried chicken here is like a piece of crispy, juicy paradise.
 And the honey butter biscuits?
 Shut the front door.
 I don’t know how they do it, but it must be some sort of biscuit making magic.
 If you’re lucky enough to meet Uncle Lou while you’re there, maybe he’ll share his secret with you!

 Barbecue and fried chicken may be what Memphis is known for, but they aren’t the only eats you’ll find in this food-lover’s paradise.
 Here are a few of my other favorites!